Particular/docs.particular.net/servicecontrol/logging.md

 #### Versions 1.9 and below

 RavenDB logging is included in the ServiceControl logs.
-This logging is hard coded to `ERROR` and above and is not affected by the `ServiceControl/LogLevel` configuration setting.
+This logging is hard-coded to `ERROR` and above and is not affected by the `ServiceControl/LogLevel` configuration setting.

 #### Versions 1.10 and above